brightbox/terraform-provider-brightbox/website/docs/r/server_group.html.markdown

 * `id` - The ID of the Server
 * `default` - Is this the default server group?
 * `fqdn` - The Fully Qualified Domain Name of the server group
+* `firewall_policy` - The ID of the Firewall Policy associated with this group

 ## Import